yk0n9/yk0n9/README.md

 </a>

 - Working on backend development
-- I’m currently learning C
+- I currently learning C
 - ACG lover

 ### Languages, Tools and Platforms